surfboard volume calculator

-Our interactive volume calculator will help determine the best volume (in liters) for your surfboard factoring your ability, age, fitness level and weight.
+Our interactive surfboard volume calculator will help determine the best volume (in liters) by factoring your ability, age, fitness level and weight.

 1. Choose your body weight by sliding the lefthand bar.